 Business Insider suggests that embracing automation could actually make work more “human.”
 By freeing up the time workers are spending on drudgery or easily automated tasks, human beings can take more time making valuable connections.
 The work that humans can do in the time gained by automating other tasks include:

 Consider reception: in the past, a receptionist would spend valuable time registering a guest, then looking up the host’s contact information, calling and/or emailing the host and maybe even retyping a handwritten visitor log into a database.
-Digital visitor check-in kiosks can automate all those tasks.
+Digital visitor sign-in apps can automate all those tasks.
 While the guests check in using the self-serve kiosk, the receptionist could be:

 All of these activities are helpful to the organization, causing the receptionist to be more valuable as opposed to less valuable.